 - Medical care is provided to the children on a daily basis.
 This also includes immunization, regular de-worming, vitamin supplements and surgeries if required.

 - Anti Begging Campaign – We run a Anti-child Begging program in conjunction with the local District Administration and a child welfare organization called Childline.
 Under this program we bring in children off the streets and into our basic literacy programs.

 - Shelter Homes for boys & girls who are from poor backgrounds,orphans, abandoned children and children from rural districts of Uttarakhand which enables them to acquire quality education in the future.

 - Aasraa is the only study and exam center for Open Basic Education program (classes 3, 5 & 8) of National Institute of Open Schooling in Dehradun.
 This is a boon for older children who have never been a part of a formal classroom and are unable to gain entrance in their age appropriate classes.

 - We have launched a new project in August 2015 called ‘Mobile Learning Centre’ Aasraa’s Mobile Learning Centres are buses which have been modified to suit the needs of a classroom.
-These are equipped with audio visual learning, educational materials, meals & refreshments along with basic medical care.
-Currently, we have five Mobile Learning Centers, and two refurbished vendor carts that operate as education centers and reach over 400 children everyday.
+These are equipped with audio visual learning, educational materials, meals and refreshment along with basic medical care.

 Aasraa Trust has a team of dedicated young teachers who mentor and care for the children.
 Our aim is to love, nurture and educate children from socioeconomically deprived backgrounds and give them an opportunity that helps them flourish into good human beings and responsible citizens.The Trust is governed by a board of trustees with backgrounds in education, De-addiction and social work.